 Decide on Frequency for Family Night

 First, you need to decide how often to have family night.
+There are lots of fun activities to do with kids but you want to designate a special family night so the days and weeks don’t slip by you.
 It’s recommended that you try to do this kind of thing once a week, so look at your schedules and find a day of the week that you all have an evening free.
 Next, pick the dates for family fun nights and put them on the calendar where everyone can see them.